eroc123/obsidian-notes/Computer Science/13 - Data representation/Floating point binary.md

 - Also used to represent decimals and can be in [[obsidian-notes/Computer Science/1 - Information representation/One's and Two's complement|One's and Two's complement]]
 - Real number (number with decimal) represented with  mantissa and exponent in base 2.
 	- Similar to standard notation in science, e.g. 3 \* 10^8 except uses base two so its more like M x 2^e where e is the given exponent
-	- Also similar to standard notation in science, floating point numbers should be **normalized** to allow for **maximum precision and simplified arithmetic**
+	- Also similar to standard notation in science, floating point numbers should be **normalized** to allow for **maximum precision and simplified arithmetic**.
+Also **saves space as it reduces overrepresentation of leading ones or zeros**
 - e.g. if you have an 8 bit register, instead of having 4 bits allocated for whole number and 4 bits for fraction, you could have 4 bits allocated for mantissa and 4 bits allocated for exponent instead.
 - Standard position of decimal point is always 1 from the left. eg. 0.110 0110
 -